What Is The Ka Of Hcl

 Q: How does temperature affect the Ka of HCl?

 A: Generally, increasing the temperature will increase the Ka value of an acid because the dissociation process is endothermic.
-However, for very strong acids like HCl, the dissociation is already nearly complete at room temperature, so the effect of temperature on Ka may be less pronounced.
+Still, for very strong acids like HCl, the dissociation is already nearly complete at room temperature, so the effect of temperature on Ka may be less pronounced.

 Q: Can the Ka of HCl be measured directly?